So you’ve started a retail business. Your doors are open but how do you persuade customers to buy your products?

 5. Make sure you emphasize what makes you or your business unique.

-While generic product benefits can persuade customers to buy, it may not necessarily be from you!
+While generic product benefits can persuade customers to buy, they may not necessarily be from you!
 Differentiate you or your company from the competition by using unique benefits.

 Instead of “Our software makes you more productive” try “Our customers report an average 30% decrease in costs, about twice the industry average.”